tolu/nginx-examples/README.md

     server localhost:3000;
     server localhost:5000;

+    # "keepalive <connections>"
-    # use keep-alive connections for backend, set to 10 minutes
+    # Activates cache for connections to upstream servers
-    # requires us to set the http version in the location block below
-    # works in a round robin fashion
+    # Sets the minimum nr of connections, more are created as needed
+    # Caching connections significantly increase performance (avoids handshakes)
-    keepalive 600;
+    keepalive 32;
 }

 server {